JoshuaHaustein/mps_docker/README.md

 cd box2d_catkin
 git submodule init
-git submodule update --recursive
+git submodule update --recursive cd ..
 ```

-Build and run the docker image:
+Build and run the docker image (from the root folder of this repo):

 ```
 docker build . -t planner